codenotary/codenotary.io/pages/blog/ebpf-linux-immudb.md

 ---

->To learn interactively how to get started with immudb from the command line and programming languages, visit the [immudb Playground](https://play.codenotary.com).
+>To learn interactively and get started with immudb from the command line and programming languages, visit the [immudb Playground](https://play.codenotary.com).
 >
 >[![The immudb Playground](/images/blog/ebpf-linux-immudb-playground-1.png)](https://play.codenotary.com)